dailymotion/angular-eve-resource/README.md

 ### Example

-Currently, `eveResource` mimics `$resource`'s [api interface](https://docs.angularjs.org/api/ngResource/service/$resource) `function(url, paramDefaults, actions, options)` but only proxies its default `toJSON` function in order to remove eve's read-only properties (marked by an underscore (i.e. `_`) prefix) so that these are not sent along with the payload body for `$http` requests.
+Currently, `eveResource` mimics `$resource`'s [api interface](https://docs.angularjs.org/api/ngResource/service/$resource) `function(url, paramDefaults, actions, options)` but proxies its default `toJSON` function in order to remove eve's read-only properties (marked by an underscore (i.e. `_`) prefix) so that these are not sent along with the payload body for `$http` requests.

 ```js